vibhatsu1708/bookLibrary-project/README.md

 # bookLibrary-project
 Title - Book Library
-ProjectLog[0] - This is my first project log, and in this first project log i am working on refreshing my concepts on objects and objects constructors and will start with the basic layout for the final project.
+ProjectLog[0] - In this log, i am building the first version of the project, V1.0, this version will just focus on adding data and retrieving data from the object to the console. <br/>
-ProjectLog[1] - In this log, i am working on getting the user input for the Book constructor.
-Just working on the javascript part as of now.
+ProjectLog[1] -